jwiegley/use-package/README.md

                package-pinned-packages))))))
 ```

-Handlers can effect on the handling of keywords in two ways.
+Handlers can affect the handling of keywords in two ways.
 First, it can
 modify the `state` plist before recursively processing the remaining keywords,
 to influence keywords that pay attention to the state (one example is the
 state keyword `:deferred`, not to be confused with the `use-package` keyword